What is Pure Water Soquel?

 What are the current and past activities related to Pure Water Soquel?

-- 2017 - The District is currently preparing an environmental impact report (EIR) which is anticipated to be released in Summer 2017 and we will be having several meetings.
+- 2017 - The District is currently preparing an environmental impact report (EIR) which is anticipated to be released in early 2018 and we will be having several meetings.

 - 2016 - CEQA Notice of Preparation and Initial Study Released and Scoping Meetings.
 Scoping closed January 5, 2017.